 Regarding Removal of Council Members:

-If any member has two or more consecutive absences from a pre-scheduled meeting, that person will be notified that they are no longer participating members of the Council, and the recommendation for removal as a Council member will be forwarded to the Governor’s Office.
+If any member has two or more unexcused absences within a year from a pre-scheduled meeting, that person will be notified that their membership will be terminated after one more unexcused absence within the following year, and the recommendation for removal as a Council member will be forwarded to the Governor’s Office once the Council has determined the absences are, indeed, unexcused.

+An Executive Team consisting of at least two of the following will be established: the Chair, Vice Chair, Executive Director and/or DSE Chief.
+This Executive Team will have the authority to act on behalf of the SILC in administrative matters.
+Examples of such administrative matters include, but are not necessarily limited to budget allocations, outside and internal complaints, time-sensitive communication and correspondence, and any other NV SILC matter that requires an immediate or urgent response.
+Any Executive Team action(s) that may impact the full Council will be reviewed at the next scheduled NV SILC meeting, and no action may be executed without at least two members of the Executive Team’s prior approval.

-If any violation of the code of ethics occurs, the Chair, the DSE Representative, and the Executive Director of the Council will hold a private meeting to determine the severity of the offense.
-They may or may not be in succession.
+If any violation of the code of ethics occurs, the Executive Team of the Council will hold a private meeting to determine the severity of the offense.
+They may or may not be in the following succession:

-Mild or 1st Offense – Chair, Executive Director and/or DSE Representative will inform the individual of their offense in writing (this may be e-mail format), and documentation will be held for a period of one year.
+Mild or 1st Offense – An Executive Team member will inform the individual of their offense in writing (this may be e-mail format), and documentation will be held for a period of one year.

-Moderate or 2nd Offense – Chair, Executive Director and/or DSE Representative will inform the individual of their noted offense in writing (this may be e-mail format), and documentation will be held for a period of one year.
+Moderate or 2nd Offense – An Executive Team member will inform the individual of their noted offense in writing (this may be e-mail format), and documentation will be held for a period of one year.
 If another offense has been documented within one year prior, the first offense documentation will be re-held for another period of one year to start in succession with the second offense documentation.
 The individual receiving the second offense will be informed it is his/her second offense in a year.

-Severe or 3rd Offense – Chair, Executive Director and DSE Representative will communicate to the individual the terms of their Council removal, in accordance with any contracts held by the offender with the Nevada SILC or the DSE.
+Severe or 3rd Offense – An Executive Team member will communicate to the individual the terms of their suggested consequence, possibly including membership termination and/or a full NV SILC closed session to determine the severity of the offense and resulting consequence(s) and in accordance with any contracts held by the offender with the Nevada SILC or the DSE.
+Each circumstance will require a unique set of considerations based on all factors; thus, the consequence(s) may vary.
+The Executive Team has the authority to make any final decision(s).

 Resignation of Council Members:

-In the event a Council member wishes to resign, the individual shall submit a letter of resignation to both the Chair and the DSE Representative along with the preferred effective date and a brief description of the reason for resignation.
-If no date is provided, resignation will be assumed immediate.
+In the event a Council member wishes to resign, the individual shall submit a letter of resignation to the Chair, Executive DIrector and the DSE Representative along with the preferred effective date and a brief description of the reason for resignation.
+If no date is provided, resignation will be assumed effective upon receipt.

 Official Meetings